-You automatically get an extension of up to six months to file your return.
-Utah does not have an extension form.
-However, penalties will be assessed if you have not met the prepayment requirements (see below) by the original due date.
+You get an automatic extension of up to six months to file your return.
+You do not need to file an extension form, but we will assess penalties if you have not met the prepayment requirements (see below).

-See Penalties and Interest instructions on page 3.
+See instructions for line 41.
 All extension returns must be filed by Oct.
-15, 2019.
+15, 2021.